Oracle (NYSE:ORCL) Announces Quarterly Earnings Results, Beats Estimates By $0.04 EPS

-Oracle (NYSE:ORCL – Get Free Report) issued its quarterly earnings data on Monday.
-The enterprise software provider reported $1.19 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.15 by $0.04, MarketWatch Earnings reports.
+Oracle (NYSE:ORCL – Get Free Report) announced its earnings results on Monday.
+The enterprise software provider reported $1.19 earnings per share for the quarter, beating the consensus estimate of $1.15 by $0.04, MarketWatch Earnings reports.
 Oracle had a negative return on equity of 470.73% and a net margin of 17.02%.
-The business had revenue of $12.45 billion for the quarter, compared to analysts’ expectations of $12.48 billion.
-During the same quarter in the prior year, the firm posted $0.81 EPS.
-The firm’s quarterly revenue was up 8.8% on a year-over-year basis.
+The business had revenue of $12.45 billion during the quarter, compared to analysts’ expectations of $12.48 billion.
+During the same quarter last year, the business posted $0.81 earnings per share.
+The company’s quarterly revenue was up 8.8% on a year-over-year basis.
 Oracle updated its Q2 guidance to $1.30-1.34 EPS.

 Oracle Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, October 26th.
-Stockholders of record on Thursday, October 12th will be given a dividend of $0.40 per share.
-The ex-dividend date of this dividend is Wednesday, October 11th.
-This represents a $1.60 annualized dividend and a dividend yield of 1.44%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, October 26th.
+Shareholders of record on Thursday, October 12th will be paid a $0.40 dividend.
+This represents a $1.60 annualized dividend and a yield of 1.44%.
+The ex-dividend date is Wednesday, October 11th.
 Oracle’s payout ratio is 52.29%.

 Analyst Upgrades and Downgrades